 To figure out the difference between all these Colombian cheeses and hopefully be able to face the supermarket cheese aisles with confidence, we did the only thing we could.
 We bought them all.

-Kim and I stockpiled 18 different Colombian “quesos frescos” (fresh cheeses) and invited a dozen friends over to blind taste test them.
+Kim and I stockpiled 18 different Colombian “quesos frescos” (fresh cheeses) and invited a dozen friends over to blind taste test them using our tried and true (and super fun) methods.

 What we discovered was revealing, comforting, and sometimes just plain disgusting.